department-of-veterans-affairs/vets-website/content/pages/pension/apply/fully-developed-claim.md

 #### Standard Claim Process

 We will:
-- Request relevant records that you identify and authorize VA to get from a federal facility, like a VA medical center
+- Request relevant records that you identify and authorize us to get from a federal facility, like a VA medical center
 - Schedule a health exam or get a medical opinion for you, if we decide we need it for your claim
-- Make every reasonable effort to request relevant records that you authorize VA to get that aren’t at a federal facility.
+- Make every reasonable effort to request relevant records that you authorize us to get that aren’t at a federal facility.
 These may include records from state or local governments, documents from a private doctor, hospital records, or records from current or former employers

 </div>
 </li>